 Gender bonus gap Percentage

-Mean 32.3%
+Mean -21.3%

-Median 34.6%
+Median 54.6%

-Proportion of males receiving bonus 7.1%
+Proportion of males receiving bonus 6.3%

-Proportion of females receiving bonus 12.9%
+Proportion of females receiving bonus 5.4%

-In Elmbridge Borough Council, "Bonus" refers to Long Service Awards, Honorariums, Merit and Recognition Awards.
-The bonus gap may be impacted by a higher proportion of women with a long length of service.
+In Elmbridge Borough Council, "Bonus" refers to Honorariums, Merit and Recognition Awards.
 The mean figure is negative due to the higher number of women receiving bonus.
 It may also be due to increased flexibility of roles in some service areas.
-At the snapshot date, it is noted that the majority of these payments relate to long service awards.